jvmiert/laxo/readme.md

 # Tech to-do
 - Handle product sync to Lazada after saving product
-  - Enable support for parsing images from product description
+  - Create temporal workflow/activities for syncing the Lazada product
   - Enable support for updating product images
   - Add support for notification when we update a product
+    - Make a clear distiction between saving the Laxo product and syncing the platform product
+  - Add manual sync button for products
 - Create asset management section
   - Add image search
   - Add ability to upload more images